starscr3am77/ml-capstone-project/README.md

 # INITIAL RESULTS
 The actual q1 fraud rate was 0.38% while the predicted rate for q2-q4 was 0.11%.
 I did a feature analysis and noticed cardholder_id was the most important feature.
 I'm curious to run it again without the cardholder_id to see if the results change.

+# 24.1

+# CONTINUED TRAINING
+I created a second notebook to test my hypothesis that the model could be relying too heavily on cardholder_id.
+I kept all of the same steps as before however I removed the cardholder_id and age columns in the data preparation step.
+After reviewing the results I was able to determine that the fraud rate actually got worse.
+Feature importance appears to be the same without the two columns I removed so it did appear that those two columns did not contribute to bias.

+I was hoping to find a solution that would be close to the actual fraud rate in the control quarter (Q1).
+I reviewed the initial solution I came up with and decided that rather than have a static probability threshold, I would use precision recall to determine where the cutoff should be.
+That way, I am removing my own bias from the model and allowing the data to determine the best path forward.
+I also included a calibration of the model using the isotonic method.
+By adding the two additional steps I was able to get the rate a little bit closer at 0.26%

+# ANOTHER GOTCHA
+I was happy with the results and wanted to add additional visualizations so I charted the fraud totals by customer_id.
+What I found was the model only predicted fraud in the same two customers that the Q1 control data had.
+To work around that I attempted to rebalance the data.
+The process returned a similar fraud rate but still only predicted fraud in the same two customers.
+I also noticed the rebalanced data had different important features.

+# CONCLUSION
+The solutions used do a decent job predicting fraud given a control group but does appear to rely too heavily on some of the elements of the previously identified fraud.
+In order to ignore those patterns I would recommend we either find a more diverse group of fraud claims or eliminate them from and rely on feature engineering so the model would rely on pattern or behavior matching.